 - It has acquired an elliptical shape.

-- The color of the base has become lighter and got rid of black spots that create a worn effect.
+- The base color has become lighter, removing black spots that create a worn effect.

-- The trident has lost many of the details that made it a kind of artwork.
+- The trident has lost many of the details that made it a work of art.

 Simultaneously, the brand name remained in its place, but a separate zone was allotted for almost one-fourth of the ellipse.